 Everyday items rarely do as well in auctions.
 Think about it: do you want to get into a bidding war over a pair of socks?
 If it’s easy to buy the product in a store, you’re better off selling it at a fixed price.

 eBay will take a bite out of your profits.
-The biggest one is in the form of the final value fee: 10% of your total sale price.
+The biggest one is in the form of the final value fee: generally 10% of your total sale price.
 That includes shipping and everything else except sales tax.
 (You can reduce this fee by becoming a Top Rated Seller and/or subscribing to an eBay Store account—more on those later.)

 If you just want to make a basic listing for one or a handful of products, 10% is all you'll have to pay eBay.